cwi-dis/igor/igor/std-plugins/ca/readme.md

 By installing the Igor root certificate on all machines that need access to Igor (or devices) all https accesses become transparent to the user (and to automatic scripts, and Igor itself).

-the _ca_ plugin is only a frontend to the _igorCA_ command line tool.
+the _ca_ plugin is only a frontend (and UI) to the _igorCA_ command line tool.
 In turn, that tool is only a front end op the _openssl_ command which does all the heavy lifting of generating keys, certificate signing requests, certificates, etc.

+## schema

+* `plugindata/ca/ca`: if non-empty this should be the URL for the Igor that this Igor uses as its CA. If empty (or if it doesn't exist) this Igor is its own CA.

 ## Using Igor ca certificates